ujjwalguptaofficial/jsstore.docs/content/tutorial/get-started.md

 #### Read data

 JsStore provides [select](/tutorial/select) API for reading data.
-Lets say I want to retrieve the record with Id of 5.
+Let's say I want to retrieve the record with Id of 5.

 ```
 // results will be array of objects